coursera/courier/python3/README.md

   - [ ] **$UNKNOWN** on enums.

 Additional tasks before merging to courier master:
+  - [ ] Fix the most heinous `TODO` items from the changelist.
+    - Specifically the ones that alter the general, not-only-py3 code.
   - [ ] Hook into the top-level cli
   - [ ] Many additional test-cases
   - [ ] Populate this documentation